cboecking/golang-env-setup/README.md

 # Using Chromebook for Go (Golang) Development

 [My Chromebook](https://www.amazon.com/Toshiba-Chromebook-CB35-C3300-Backlit-Keyboard/dp/B015806LSQ/) is proving to be a great development platform for go.
 It has a 4-core i3 Intel processor, and the 4GB of RAM seem to be enough given how little ChromeOS and Ubuntu cli consume.
 If you want more RAM, consider [this machine](https://www.amazon.com/dp/B01F8NNY0G/ref=s9_acsd_bw_wf_a_GGLWFSCB_cdl_4).
+Or, you can go extreme with the [pixel](https://pixel.google.com/chromebook-pixel/).

 I am surprised by and impressed with how easy it is to install Ubuntu inside your Chromebook and access it directly through the Chrome OS terminal.